 Nationalist ideologies in action create internal minorities of the disenfranchised, the internally excluded.
 For all its ideals, America has long been an ethnically restricted democracy, a national community and a nation-state institution that excludes within it.

-a new idea to call restrictive drug laws in the United
+Introduced as "tough on crime" measures, it's no longer a new idea to call restrictive drug laws in the United States a new Jim Crow. |

 This exclusion’s most horrific and institutionalized form was slavery.
 But in those early days of the state, exclusion also functioned externally, through restricting migration to northern Europeans only, and ethnically cleansing indigenous people from land the government would annex.